SKELDERGATE

 1690 - "Further research in connection with the sugar-refining pottery from an excavation on Skeldergate in 1972 (YAT Interim 8/4 1982) has yielded some interesting results.
 Work by Sarah Croney, the Trust's historian, has revealed the existence of a sugar-refiner named John Taylor, who leased a property on this part of Skeldergate for 19 years until his death in 1709.
 This neat tying-up of historical and archaeological evidence, the former giving a precise date to the latter, is too rarely encountered in pottery studies."
 [Catherine Brooks, YAT Interim 9/2, 1983 - unreferenced]

 "The York sugar house ... on Skeldergate, was leased by John Taylor, a sugar-refiner, for nineteen years until his death in 1709."
 [Catherine M Brooks, Post-Medieval Archaeology 17, 1983.
-YCA Deeds Acc No.203][Original deeds not yet located]
+YCA Deeds Acc No.203][York Archives have as yet been unable to locate these deeds]

 "The refinery began operations in 1690 under its proprietor Mr Taylor."
 [Colin Briden, YAT Interim 9/3, 1983 - unreferenced]